 A newborn girl suffered a brachial plexus injury and a left clavicle fracture at birth.
 She developed Erb’s palsy.
 The girl’s mother alleged that the nurse-midwife’s negligence caused her permanent injuries.
 She claimed she negligently administered Pitocin, improperly applied manual traction, failed to address shoulder dystocia, and failed to timely contact the woman’s OB/GYN.
 The defense denied liability.
 They argued that the OB/GYN would not have changed the outcome.
 The Milwaukee County jury awarded $360,000.

 2010 – Wisconsin

 A baby boy was born with a skull fracture and metabolic acidosis.
 He developed cerebral palsy.
-The boy’s mother alleged that the hospital staff’s negligence caused the permanent injuries.
-She claimed they failed to appreciate her pre-eclampsia signs and negligently performed a vacuum-assisted delivery.
+The boy’s mother alleged that the hospital staff’s negligence caused permanent injuries.
+She claimed they failed to appreciate her pre-eclampsia signs and performed a vacuum-assisted delivery negligently.
 The defense denied negligence, arguing that a skull fracture can occur in a normal delivery.
 A Milwaukee County jury ruled in the mother’s favor.
 They awarded her $23,200,000.

 $23,200,000 – Verdict

 A baby boy sustained a brachial plexus injury at birth.
 His parents alleged that the physicians’ negligence caused his permanent injury.
 They claimed they improperly performed the delivery and provided the wrong standard of care.
 The boy’s parents also made a vicarious liability claim against the physician’s employers.
 A Rock County jury awarded $893,684.